 The undersigned, with actuarial credentials, meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.

-While this draft fiscal note is meant to be complete, the undersigned is available to provide extra advice and explanations as needed.
+While this AFN is meant to be complete, the undersigned is available to provide extra advice and explanations as needed.

-Michael T. Harbour, ASA, MAAA
+Kyle Stineman, ASA, MAAA Actuary